Graduation Rates

 The degree requirements include:

-• A cumulative 2.75 grade point average or better and successful completion of all required Fieldwork I, and Fieldwork II experiences
+• Cumulative 2.75 grade point average or better and successful completion of all required Fieldwork I and Fieldwork II experiences.

-• Successful completion of required total credits, including fieldwork credits, within the designated time allowed and according to degree requirements
+• Successful completion of required total credits, including fieldwork credits, within the designated time defined below.

-• Acceptable professional behaviors that are necessary for the practice of occupational therapy as outlined in the MSOT Student Handbook
+• Acceptable professional behaviors that are necessary for the practice of occupational therapy as outlined in the Student Handbook.

-Students must complete the MSOT degree program within a maximum of four (4) years; unless they have been given "special student" status upon admission or have been placed on an individualized program of study during the first two years of the Program (annual update by CAPES committee required).
-Students may apply for a voluntary medical or personal leave of absence to be approved by CAPES.
-An involuntary leave of absence may be imposed by CAPES.
-An approved leave of absence does not count in the maximum time to complete the program.
+Students must complete the MSOT degree program within a maximum of four (4) years unless they were admitted with a "special student" status, placed on an individualized program of study during the first two years of the Program (annual update by CAPES committee required), or on approved leave of absence.

 Graduation Requirements for OTD Students